Hardcoreprawn/architecture/input/posts/requirements/usability.md

 ---
-title: Usability
+Title: Usability
-description: Usability is the quality of being easy to use.
-Intuitive applicatiosn minimise learning curves and ease adoption.
+Lead: Usability is the quality of being easy to use.
+Intuitive applications minimise learning curves and ease adoption.
-draft: true
+Draft: true
 ---

 * Can the audience complete their job in a single visit?